The Food Delivery Scam Is One of the Easiest to Fall for While You Are in Quarantine

 If you receive a text message like this, ignore it.
 However, if you are still on the fence, the first thing you should do is to call the restaurant again and find out what the real situation is.
 Since they all have their own drivers or they use food delivery apps like UberEat, DoorDash, GrabHub, or Seamless, they will guarantee you that they don’t send your food tonight with a national mailing service.
 Plus, you will pay for the food when the delivery boy shows up, anyway.

 Many people may wonder, “how did the scammers know that I was expecting a food delivery”, since the text message came right during the waiting time?
 The answer is: they never did.
 They send hundreds of thousands of text messages at once, hoping to catch some fish in their net, especially during this COVID-19 pandemic.
 How do they have your number?
-That's a long story too, but they certainly know how to hack someone of Facebook or how to buy lists of compromised phone numbers from already stolen accounts.
+That’s a long story too, but they certainly know how to hack someone on Facebook or how to buy lists of compromised phone numbers from already stolen accounts.

 Another advice we have is always to ask the restaurant — when they take your order — if everything is included in the payment you just made, so you don’t have to worry.

-Since we are on scams related to the COVID-19 crisis, beware of a couple of fraudulent practices that are going around this week: the Air Duct Cleaning Scam, the bogus CARES Act Call and the fake air filter sales and service.
+Since we are on scams related to the COVID-19 crisis, beware of a couple of fraudulent practices that are going around this week: the Air Duct Cleaning Scam, the bogus CARES Act Call, and the fake air filter sales and service.

 When https is Not Relevant Anymore